OrhayBenaim/Ruppin.io/README.md

 ```

 ### SQL
-Copy T_Game.sql located in SQL into MMSQL and execute
+Execute the 'T_Game.sql' file in the SQL console for your chosen SQL server
 ### Web service
 Navigate to Web Service -> WebSite1 -> WebSite1 -> Web.config
 Replace